opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

     -   FILLFACTOR

         The fill factor of a table is a percentage from 10 to 100.  **100**  \(complete filling\) is the default value.
 When a smaller fill factor is specified,  **INSERT**  operations pack table pages only to the indicated percentage.
 The remaining space on each page is reserved for updating rows on that page.
 This gives  **UPDATE**  a chance to place the updated copy of a row on the same page, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, setting the fill factor to  **100**  \(complete filling\) is the best choice, but in heavily updated tables a smaller fill factor would be appropriate.
-The parameter has no meaning for column–store tables.
+The parameter has no meaning for column-store tables.

         Value range: 10–100